intel/auto-feature-engineering/AutoFE_readme.md

 * Step by step explanation:
     1) fetch data: default config will use sampled NYC taxi fare dataset.
 You can also specify your own dataset by providing dataset public URL.
-    2) train test split: use random select to select train and test by 9:1
+    2) train test split: use random select to split train and test by 9:1
     3) AutoFE create pipeline: analyze train data and automatically create data pipeline, data pipeline will be saved as ‘pipeline.json’ to your ‘Files’.
 E.g.: If datetime features detected, datetime will be transformed to ‘day’, ‘hour’…
     4) fit transform train: execute pre-generated data pipeline to train dataset.
     5) transform test: execute pre-generated data pipeline to test dataset.